bobo1212/bitcoin-zero-mq-hash-tx-hash-block-client/README.md

-# Bitcoin ZeroMq PHP client only for hashtx and hashblock.
+# Bitcoin ZeroMq PHP client for hashtx and hashblock.

 ## Installation with Composer